416e64726579/Wallarm-API-to-ELK/README.md

 ```sh
 --batch - the script will use env variables
 ```
-What are the environment variables it looks for?
+What the environment variables it looks for?
 - Mandatory
 ```sh
 WALLARM_API